Shengwang Du

-Shengwang Du is a professor in the Elmore Family School of Electrical and Computer Engineering, and also the Department of Physics and Astronomy, at Purdue University.
+Shengwang Du is the Scifres Family Professor of Electrical and Computer Engineering, and also a Professor of Physics and Astronomy, at Purdue University.
+Prior to Purdue, he held the Francis S. and Maurine G. Johnson Chair Professorship at the University of Texas at Dallas (2021-2024).
+Du had been at the Hong Kong University of Science and Technology from 2008-2020, where he was promoted from assistant professor to associate professor to full professor.
+His research focuses on quantum optics and its applications in quantum networking, quantum computing, quantum sensing, optical neural networks for AI and optical microscopy.
+Du’s work in optical microscopy led to the establishment of Light Innovation Technology USA, a startup for commercializing cutting-edge optical microscopies and bioimaging techniques.
+He holds several positions within the scientific field, including serving as an Associate Editor for Optics Express.
+He is a Fellow of Optica, a Fellow of the American Physical Society, an Alumni Member of the Hong Kong Young Academy of Sciences, and a Senior Member of the National Academy of Inventors.

-He is noted for having led a team that performed an experiment showing individual photons cannot travel faster than the speed of light (c) in a vacuum, thus apparently removing one approach to time travel.
+He is noted for having led a team that performed an experiment showing individual photons cannot travel faster than the speed of light (c) in vacuum, thus apparently removing one approach to time travel.

 Du claims in a peer reviewed journal to have observed single photons' precursors, saying that they travel no faster than c in a vacuum.
 His experiment involved slow light as well as passing light through a vacuum.
 He generated two single photons, passing one through rubidium atoms that had been cooled with a laser (thus slowing the light) and passing one through a vacuum.
 Both times, apparently, the precursors preceded the photons' main bodies, and the precursor traveled at c in a vacuum.
 According to Du, this implies that there is no possibility of light traveling faster than c (and, thus, violating causality).
 Some members of the media took this as an indication of proof that time travel to the past using superluminal speeds was impossible.